mchalupa/wldbg/README.md

 Pass is a plugin that defines two functions - one for incoming messages from client and the other for messages from server.
-It can modify, print or take arbitrary action with the message and then pass the message to another pass and so on..
+It can modify, print or take arbitrary action with the message and then forward the message to another pass and so on..

 ### Using passes